browserengineering/book/book/index.md

 ::: {.description}
 # Buy _Web Browser Engineering_

-Please support us by buying a physical copy of _Web Browser Engineering_ from [Oxford University Press](https://global.oup.com/academic/product/web-browser-engineering-9780198913863) and from resellers like [Bookshop.org](https://bookshop.org/p/books/web-browser-engineering-chris-harrelson/21588966), [B&N](https://www.barnesandnoble.com/w/web-browser-engineering-pavel-panchekha/1146050176), and [Amazon](https://www.amazon.com/Web-Browser-Engineering-Pavel-Panchekha/dp/0198913869/).
+Please support us by buying _Web Browser Engineering_ from [Oxford University Press](https://global.oup.com/academic/product/web-browser-engineering-9780198913863) or from a reseller like [Bookshop.org](https://bookshop.org/p/books/web-browser-engineering-chris-harrelson/21588966), [B&N](https://www.barnesandnoble.com/w/web-browser-engineering-pavel-panchekha/1146050176), and [Amazon](https://www.amazon.com/Web-Browser-Engineering-Pavel-Panchekha/dp/0198913869/).
-It's currently available in the US ($50) and the UK (£40), with more countries and even translations coming soon.
+It's currently $50 in the US and £40 in the UK, with similar prices in many other countries.
+Translations are coming soon!
 :::

 :::::